meteor-gazelle/meteor-gazelle/doc/specs/wiki.md

 **Functional Requirements:**

 * The search query must be broken into individual words.
 Each wiki article title and alias must be searched for a matching word.
 If a match word is found, the article is returned.
+* The search must only return articles the user has permission to read.

 ### 5.2 Wiki search with tags